thcipriani/releng-junk/cycle-time/README.md

 * Get the p95 of the difference between commit time of each patch in the branch, and the train branch point
 * Reports an average of the p95 at the end.
+* It also expects all extensions listed in `REPO_LIST` to be under the core path (TODO: read from `.gitmodules` for each branch.